 Before you start, you’ll need:

-a Government Gateway account linked to your organisation - if you do not have one, ask your organisation’s administrator to set you up as a user, or if your organisation does not have one, you must create a new account
+a Government Gateway userID and password linked to your organisation - if you do not have one, ask your organisation’s administrator to set you up as a user, or if your organisation does not have one, you must create a new account

 your service reference number – found in your email